Joint Spatial and Spectral Hybrid Precoding for Multi-User MIMO-OFDM Systems: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we studied the hybrid digital-RF precoding design for MU-MIMO-OFDM systems with possibly impaired PSs subject to constraints on PAPR, OOB emissions and clipping.
+In this paper, we studied the block-level hybrid digital-RF precoding design for MU-MIMO-OFDM systems with possibly impaired PSs subject to constraints on OOB emissions and clipping.
 We proposed a WMMSE-based BCD method to maximize the sum-rate of users.
 A problem decomposition and an ADMM approach were proposed to optimize the digital precoder of the transmitter, where the solutions for the ADMM subproblems were obtained through closed-forms and bisection searches.
-Coordinate descent methods with closed-form updates were proposed to optimize the phase shifts at the transmitter and users, where the unit modulus constraints are considered for PSs.
-Optimizing with respect to different blocks with the Gauss-Seidel rule is continued until all blocks converge.
-We demonstrated the efficiency and efficacy of the proposed approaches against classical methods via extensive simulations.
+CD methods with closed-form updates were proposed to optimize the phase shifts at the transmitter and users, where the unit modulus constraints are considered for PSs.
+Optimizing with respect to different blocks with the Gauss-Seidel rule is continued until the objective value converges.
+We demonstrated the efficiency of the proposed approaches against classical methods via extensive simulations.

 \ifCLASSOPTIONcaptionsoff

 \fi